 All the Water Slides on Symphony of the Seas

 Symphony of the Seas, part of Royal Caribbean’s Oasis class, have a great variety of water slides at different thrill levels.
-Here’s what you can expect:
+One is called The Perfect Storm it contains:

 Slide NameHeightLengthThrill LevelDurationUnique FeaturesRestrictions